 - Will either of you be on the phone frequently?
-If so, a shared workspace could put a damper on your ability to crank out work.
+If so, this could be a distraction to the other’s work productivity.

 - What organization habits do each of you keep?
-If one person has chaotic workstyle habits while the other is more methodical, consider how those differences will affect your day-to-day, especially if you’re sharing supplies.
+If one person has more chaotic work habits, while the other is more methodical, consider how those differences may effect your day-to-day efficiency if you’re sharing supplies.

 That said, let’s explore a few ideas on how you can maximize the use of your work area and usher in productivity at the same time.